 - This amounts to a difference of $9,978 in base pay a year—a 12.8 percent gap

-- In other words, for every dollar a man here earns, a woman here gets 87 cents
+- So for every dollar a man here earns, a woman here gets 87 cents

 The report also found that when we compare workers of different genders with the same age, job title, employer and location among other factors, the adjusted gap is still 5.2 percent.